-Only use the Powermix on a tractor that is capable of taking its weight.
+Only use the Powermix on a tractor that can take its weight.

 Disconnect the PTO driveshaft and all hydraulic connections (excluding braking service) from the Powermix during road transport so it cannot be inadvertently operated.

 Ensure that all braking systems and lighting systems are in full working order.
 Make sure they are connected, and the vehicle towing the Powermix can fully and correctly operate them.